 Profit sharing, stock options and bonuses can make up 40% of an overall senior executive salary package.
 A cash-heavy package (bigger salary) might be better if you need higher short-term cash flow.
 However, if you can afford to be patient then long-term incentives such as stock options, retirement bonus or performance shares can really pay off.
 Just make sure you understand the exact terms for exercising stock options and the accessibility of long-term incentives.

-There are a host of other benefits to consider as well, such as car and travel allowances, club memberships, guaranteed severance package and relocation compensation.
+There are a host of other benefits to consider as well, such as car and travel allowances, club memberships, guaranteed severance package and relocation compensation packages.
 You could even ask about an education fund (such as an online MBA programme) and explain how it would help you become a better leader.

-4. know who you are negotiating with
+4. understand who you are negotiating with

-Your bosses managed to get to their current positions because they are probably very good at negotiating.
+Your bosses managed to get to their current positions probably because they are very good at negotiating.
 They know how to make good deals, manage stakeholders and employees, and budget for rainy days.

-Employers have a wide range of approaches when it comes to executive compensation and you need to know where your boss sits on that spectrum.
+Employers have a wide range of approaches when it comes to executive compensation packages and you need to know where your boss sits on that spectrum.

-5. be prepared
+5. be prepared and confident

-Tim Castle adds, ‘’Put in the time, do your research and have the conversation.
+Tim Castle adds, “Put in the time, do your research and have the conversation.
 And enjoy it.
 You are giving them a fair portion of your life to expand their business so make sure you get what you deserve’’.

 are you ready to negotiate now?